kali/kali.github.io/_drafts/2016-01-15-Awkward-zone.md

 |   2A    |   8|   2,067,313 |      730s |        83s |
 |   2B    |  10|  31,348,913 |      764s |       100s |
 |   2C    |  12| 253,890,330 |      730s |       132s |

+This is running on a cluster made of five 8cores/64GB nodes on EC2.

 I have not shown the best-performing solution in the above table.
 The reason is, as the benchmark page explains, RedShift uses a columned input.
 As the